Overexcitabilities / Hypersensitivities in Children with High Learning Potential

 - Imagining negative consequences

-Find out about supporting children with imaginational hypersensitivity through our advice sheet PA615 Overactive Imagination (Imaginational Overexcitability) Advice Sheet and in our blog Overexcitabilities in Lockdown: Imaginational Overexcitability
+Find out about supporting children with imaginational hypersensitivity through our advice sheet PA615 Overactive Imagination (Imaginational Overexcitability) Advice Sheet and in our blog Overexcitabilities: Imaginational Overexcitability